syncfusion-content/wpf-docs/wpf/Navigation-pane/Appearance.md

 ---
 layout: post
 title: Appearance| GroupBar | Wpf | Syncfusion
-description: This section explain about how to customize the appearance of Syncfusion WPF GroupBar.
+description: This section explain about how to customize appearance and apply different themes for the Syncfusion WPF GroupBar.
 platform: wpf
 control: GroupBar
 documentation: ug